N-Nieto/Inner_Speech_Dataset/README.md

 # Inner Speech Dataset

+# Important! on 30 July 2021 several corrupted files were fixed in the repository.

 In the following repository all codes for reproduce and use the Inner speech Dataset are presented.

 The dataset are publicy available at https://openneuro.org/datasets/ds003626